aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 Assistant:
 ```

 You may be able to improve on this default prompt to get better results.
 Please, have a go.
-First make a copy of the original prompt so you can easily restore it if needed, and then use QnAbot Designer to edit the `AA.ActionItems` item, open the 'advanced' pane, and find and edit the LambdaHook **Argument**.
+First make a copy of the original prompt so you can easily restore it if needed, and then use QnAbot Designer to edit the `AA.ActionItems` item, open the 'advanced' pane, and find and edit the Lambda Hook **Argument**.
 Then choose **UPDATE** to save your changes, and try clicking the **ACTION ITEMS** button in the LMA Meeting Assist Bot pane again, and see how your new prompt works.

 For extra 'behind the scenes' visibility, go to the QNA-SummarizeCall Lambda function in the AWS Lambda console, inspect the code, and and view its logs in CloudWatch.
 This will help you to understand how it works, and to troubleshoot any issues.

 ## Summarize, and Identify Topic

 The **SUMMARIZE** and **TOPIC** buttons work the same way as **ACTIONS**.
-They also use the QNA-SummarizeCall LambdaHook function, but they use different prompts defined in the LambdaHook Argument field of items `AA.SummarizeCall` and `AA.CurrentTopic` respectively.
+They also use the QNA-SummarizeCall Lambda Hook function, but they use different prompts defined in the Lambda Hook Argument field of items `AA.SummarizeCall` and `AA.CurrentTopic` respectively.
 You can customize these prompts too, as described above.

 ## Ask Assistant

-The **ASK ASSISTANT!** button works similarly, but it uses a different LambdaHook function than the Summarize, Topic, and Actions items.
+The **ASK ASSISTANT!** button works similarly, but it uses a different Lambda Hook function than the Summarize, Topic, and Actions items.

 n QnAbot Designer, select the `AA.AskAssistant` item to see its definition.
-Note that it has a different **LambdaHook** function.
+Note that it has a different **Lambda Hook** function.
 Here we use the 'BedrockKB-LambdaHook' function that was also deployed with LMA - this function interacts with Knowledge bases for Bedrock.
-(If you configured LMA - during deployment - to use Amazon Q Business instead, you'd see a different Lambdahook function, 'QBusiness-LambdaHook', configured here instead.)
+(If you configured LMA - during deployment - to use Amazon Q Business instead, you'd see a different Lambda Hook function, 'QBusiness-LambdaHook', configured here instead.)

 The LambaHook function retrieves the meeting transcript, and truncates it if needed to represent the last N turns, where N is the value of the QnABot Setting `LLM_CHAT_HISTORY_MAX_MESSAGES` (default is 20, but you can change it in QnABot designer Settings page).
 The transcript is used to provide context for the prompt.